Seared Lamb Flat Breads with Greek Salad

 My Classic food bag

-This dish will appear in My Classic food bag on Sunday, February 25, 2018.
+This dish most recently appeared in My Classic food bag on Sunday, February 25, 2018.

 Seared Lamb Flat Breads